By Joanne Pallotta, Tufts Medical Center Correspondent

 From influenza to injury, the winter months can be hazardous to your health.

-While you can’t avoid every threat, Mary Brown, MD, a pediatrician at Floating Hospital for Children at Tufts Medical Center says educating yourself about the potential risks can help you protect your family.
+While you can’t avoid every threat, Mary Brown, MD, a pediatrician at Tufts Children's Hospital at Tufts Medical Center says educating yourself about the potential risks can help you protect your family.

 Cold vs. flu